What is time series forecasting?

 Time series forecasting is considered one of the most applied data science techniques that are used in different industries such as finance, supply chain management, production, and inventory planning.

 Stock prices forecasting, weather forecasting, business planning, resource allocation are only a few of the many possible applications for time series forecasting.

 The predictive models based on machine learning found wide implementation in time series projects required by various businesses for facilitating predictive distribution of time and resources.

-In this post, we want to share our experience while working on time series forecasting projects.
+In this post, we want to share our experience while working on deep learning for time series forecasting projects.

 First, we’ll talk about time series data and its role in forecasting techniques.
 Later we’ll discuss various classical and machine learning methods for analysis and forecasting so that you can gain a deeper understanding of using machine learning in business.
 We’ll walk through the main steps taken while implementing time series machine learning forecast projects and analyze the main challenges that may arise during the project.

 Time series forecasting in machine learning

 Before anything else, it is important to review first what is time series, as well as time series analysis and forecasting.

 Time Series pertains to the sequence of observations collected in constant time intervals be it daily, monthly, quarterly or yearly.
 Time Series Analysis involves developing models used to describe the observed time series and understand the "why" behind its dataset.
 This involves creating assumptions and interpretations about a given data.
 Time Series Forecasting makes use of the best fitting model essential to predicting the future observation based on complex processing current and previous data.

 Machine learning forecasting proved to be the most effective in capturing the patterns in the sequence of both structured and unstructured data and its further time series analysis forecasting.

-Speaking of applying a suitable model for time series forecasting, it is important to understand the components of the time series data:
+Speaking of applying a suitable model for deep learning for time series forecasting, it is important to understand the components of the time series data:

 ✔Trends (to describe increasing or decreasing behavior of the time series frequently presented in linear modes).